pawelc/docs/tidy1.md

-Multiple imputation using chained equations issues and guidance for practice Pattern classification with missing data: a review Strategies for Handling Missing Data in Electronic Health Record Derived Data Deep Neural Networks for Acoustic Modeling in Speech Recognition The Shared Views of Four Research Groups Optimal and Robust Estimation With an Introduction to Stochastic Control Theory (book) Estimating or Propagating Gradients Through Stochastic Neurons for Conditional Computation Forecasting wind speed with recurrent neural networks
+Multiple imputation using chained equations issues and guidance for practice Pattern classification with missing data: a review Strategies for Handling Missing Data in Electronic Health Record Derived Data Optimal and Robust Estimation With an Introduction to Stochastic Control Theory (book) Estimating or Propagating Gradients Through Stochastic Neurons for Conditional Computation Forecasting wind speed with recurrent neural networks